gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Very well,"
 the old tortoise said.
 He fished a small metal-rimmed rectangle of black glass out of his pocket.
-"I came by this up years ago.
+"I came by this years ago.
 Never knew what it did,
 but—here, let me show you.
 Sindy?"